-To sum, we may say these phrasal Verbs list in English help us to make a new sentence comfortably.
+To sum up, we may say these phrasal Verbs listed in English help us to make a new sentence comfortably.
 So we have to memorize all those phrasal verbs in the list with meanings and examples as soon as possible.
 Hope you will get a good result from it.
 Please share this article with your friends.

 Have a look at these useful links: